Who we are

 If you choose to provide us with PII on a ChanceLight website, through such methods as completing a web form or sending us an email, we will use that information to help us provide you the information or service you have requested or to respond to your message.
 The information we may receive from you varies based on what you do when visiting our sites.

 Generally, the information requested by ChanceLight will be used to respond to your inquiry or to provide you with the service you request.
 When this information is requested, the reasons for collecting it, a description of ChanceLight’s intended use of the information, how to grant consent to use mandatorily provided information, and how to grant consent for other than statutorily mandated uses will be fully described in a separate customized “Privacy Notice.”
+This customized Privacy Notice will either appear on the web page collecting the information or be accessible through a hyperlink (link) prominently displayed immediately above or below the information request.

 Many of our programs and websites allow you to send us an email.
 We will use the information you provide to respond to your inquiry.
-We will only send you general information via email or newsletter.
+We will only send you general information via email.
 You should be reminded that email may not necessarily be secure against interception.
 Therefore, we suggest that you do not send sensitive personal data (such as your Social Security number) to us via email.
 If your intended email communication is very sensitive, or includes information such as your bank account, credit card, or Social Security number, you should instead send it by U.S. mail.
 Another alternative may be submission of data through a secure web page, if available.

 Automatically Collected Information